Hugo House

 I thoroughly love each project and each new concept they can bring!
 Creating each event poster is a rewarding experience that allows me to embrace new challenges and push my creative boundaries.
 I enjoy exploring unique concepts and designing visuals that not only capture the essence of the event, and express what the client wants, but also engages the audience effectively.
 Each project brings its own set of requirements and inspirations, and this variety and ability to help a creative community fuels my passion for design.

-The two above posters were particularly fun and challenging due to an additional constraint: I only had less than a week to complete them.
+The two above posters were particularly fun and challenging due to an additional constraint: I only had a few days to complete them.
 I only had the information needed, and a vague idea of what the event was going to be.
 I was told to “just make it simple, its fine as long as its clear”, but I wanted to go a step further than just text.
 I really wanted to make sure to grasp the concept of the event and what the client might want based on that.

 I used both a sketchbook and Canva as a prototype, then took them into Adobe Illustrator for final designs, checking in with the Event Coordinator before finalizing.